Murad Wilfried Hofmann

-Murad Wilfried Hofmann (1931 - 13 January 2020) was a German diplomat and author.
-He wrote several books on Islam, including Journey to Makkah (ISBN 0-915957-85-X) and Islam: The Alternative (ISBN 0-915957-71-X).
+Murad Wilfried Hofmann (6 July 1931 - 12 January 2020) was a German diplomat and author.
+He wrote several books on Islam, including Journey to Makkah and Islam: The Alternative.
 Many of his books and essays focused on Islam's place in the West and, after 11 September, in particular, in the United States.
 He was one of the signatories of A Common Word Between Us and You, an open letter by Islamic scholars to Christian leaders, calling for peace and understanding.

 Biography

 Hofmann was born in Aschaffenburg to an intellectual family related to Hugo Ball, a co-founder of Dadaism.
 Although raised a Catholic, he converted to Islam in 1980.
 He studied at Harvard University.
 His conversion was met with some controversy due to his high profile in the German government.
 He converted to Islam as a result of what he witnessed in the Algerian War of Independence, his fondness for Islamic art, and what he saw as contradictions in Paulist Christian doctrine.

 Hofmann served in the German Foreign Service from 1961 to 1994.
 He first served in Algeria as a specialist on issues concerning nuclear defence.
 He went on to serve as Director of Information for NATO at Brussels from 1983 to 1987, Ambassador to Algeria from 1987 to 1990, and Ambassador to Morocco from 1990 to 1994.

 Hofmann was an honorary member and advisor to the Central Council of Muslims in Germany.